 February 3, 2016 Engineer presented preliminary channel location assessment matrix and Council selection made

 September 2, 2015 - Approval to Negotiate Master Engineering Agreement with Hans Wilson

 June 17, 2015 - Council adopts staff’s plan of action for moving project forward

 April 6, 2015 - Public Input Workshop held

 Water Access Units:

 A “Water Access Unit” or “WAU” is defined as a dock, lift, slip or other structure for receiving water craft that is allowable under existing code regulations and will be the standard unit for assessment calculation of each parcel.
-WAUs will be assigned to each platted lot within the assessment area based on the maximum number of docks, lifts, slips or other structures which are existing or allowable, whichever is greater, under Chapter 6 of the Punta Gorda Code.
+Assessments will be apportioned to each platted lot within the assessment area based on the maximum number WAUs which are existing or allowable, whichever is greater, under Chapter 6 of the Punta Gorda Code.
 The total number of WAUs assigned to condominiums will be divided among all unit owners.

 Platted parcels with 84.99' or less are permitted to have a dock and one boat lift or up to 3 outpilings